 In the original and amended complaints, the Waggoners asserted four causes of action against Williamson and Miller: breach of fiduciary duty; breach of contract; negligent misrepresentation and fraud.
-The Interlocutory Order appealed herein and granting defendants Williamson and Miller a partial summary judgment actually left intact each of the Waggoners' four causes of action despite the fact Williamson's August 12, 2005 Motion for Summary Judgment asserted that no genuine issue of material fact existed as to at least one essential element of each of the Waggoners' four causes of action.
-(Williamson, R. vol. 6, p.
-787-802).6
+The Interlocutory Order appealed herein and granting defendants Williamson and Miller a partial summary judgment actually left intact each of the Waggoners' four causes of action despite the fact Williamson's August 12, 2005 Motion for Summary Judgment asserted that no genuine issue of material fact existed as to at least one essential element of each of the Waggoners' four causes of action.85

-Instead of entering a partial summary judgment with respect to any one of the Waggoners' four causes of action against Williamson and Miller, the trial court drastically narrowed the issues upon which those four causes of action could focus: The narrowed focus now dictated by the Interlocutory Order restricts the Waggoners' four, viable causes of action exclusively to the "case-specific" and "generic" expenses set forth on the Distribution Statement and briefly discussed herein as the Sixth item in the Fact Statement.
+Instead of entering a partial summary judgment with respect to any one-of the Waggoners' four causes of action against Williamson and Miller, the trial court drastically narrowed the factual-issues upon which those-four causes of-action-could focus.
+The narrowed focus now dictated by the Interlocutory Order restricts the Waggoners' four, viable causes of action exclusively to the "case-specific" and "generic" expenses set forth on the Disbursement Statement and briefly discussed herein as the Sixth item in the Fact Statement.
+The Interlocutory Order improperly eliminates the following issues from the trial by jury in this matter:

-6 Although the entirety of the plaintiffs arguments apply equally to Defendant Miller, as this Court is aware, Defendant Miller has instituted Bankruptcy proceedings which have invoked an automatic stay.
-Therefore, plaintiffs are pursuing this appeal against Williamson only and will continue its appeal as it applies to Miller upon lifting of the automatic stay.
+82 Ingram Affidavit, E. vol. 4, pp. 539-541.

+85 Williamson, R. vol. 6, p.
+787-802.

-Despite the fact the Waggoners raised multiple genuinely disputed issues of material fact in opposition to Williamson's and Miller's motions for summary judgment, the Interlocutory Order eliminates from consideration all issues related to the 1) attorney - client relationship between the Waggoners and defendants Williamson and Miller; 2) the existence, failure to disclose, the misrepresentations, and fraudulent acts related to the April 24, 2001 aggregate settlement reached with American Home Products; 3) the undisclosed association and fee-sharing with other attorneys and grossly disproportionate fees paid by the different clients; 4) the improprieties and fraudulent acts associated with the payment of Multi-District Litigation Fees; and 5) the conflict of interest and fraudulent conduct related to the contribution solicited purportedly for the Mississippi Trial Lawyers' Association that actually went, unbeknownst to the Waggoners, to Lawyers Involved for Mississippi's Betterment.
-Furthermore, the Interlocutory Order improperly eliminates the remedy of attorney fee forfeiture or disgorgement, which is recognized as a common law remedy to be used when an attorney breaches the fiduciary duties he owes to his client(s).
+- 1) The attorney client relationship between the Waggoners and defendants Williamson and Miller: - 2) The withholding of information and wrongdoing related to the April 24, 2001 aggregate settlement reached with AHP; - 3) The undisclosed association and fee-sharing with other attorneys and grossly disproportionate fees paid by the different clients; - 4) The improprieties associated with the payment of Multi-District Litigation Fees on the behalf of W17; and - 5) The conflict of interest and fraudulent conduct related to the contribution solicited for the Mississippi Trial Lawyers' Association.

+Furthermore, the Interlocutory Order improperly eliminates the remedy of attorney fee forfeiture or disgorgement, which is recognized by this Court as remedy for attorney breaches of fiduciary duties owed to his client(s).
 The elimination of the attorney fee forfeiture or disgorgement is particularly harmful to the Waggoners' case as their breach of fiduciary duty cause of action was left fully intact by the trial court.

-The Waggoners have herein raised the genuinely disputed material issues of fact just as they did before the trial court with their Memorandum in Opposition to Defendants' Motions for Summary Judgment and the multiple supporting affidavits and exhibits attached thereto (Waggoner Opposition Memorandum, R. vol. 11, pp. 1496-1514);
+The Waggoners have herein raised the genuinely disputed material issues of fact just as they did before the trial court with their Memorandum in Opposition to Defendants' Motions for Summary Judgment and the multiple supporting affidavits and exhibits attached thereto; their Itemization of Disputed Facts in Response to Defendant Michael Miller's Itemization of Undisputed Facts; and their Itemization of Disputed Facts in

-their Itemization of Disputed Facts in Response to Defendant Michael Miller's Itemization of Undisputed Facts (R. vol 11, pp. 1526 - 36); and their Itemization of Disputed Facts in Response to Defendant Edward A. Williamson, Individually, and Edward A. Williamson, P.A.'s Itemization of Facts Relied Upon and Not Genuinely Disputed (R. vol 11, pp. 1537 - 1558).
+Response to Defendant Edward A. Williamson, Individually, and Edward A. Williamson, P.A.'s Itemization of Facts Relied Upon and Not Genuinely Disputed.86